Misophonia & Hyperacusis in Chandler, AZ

 For high-quality treatment for your misophonia or hyperacusis, schedule your New Patient Assessment today by calling 480-831-6159 or by clicking here.
 Your appointment includes an explanation of our process, testing based on your needs, a review of your testing results, and a Free copy of Dr. Rohe’s book, The Rohe Method®!
 We look forward to helping you restore your hearing!

-As one of the premier hearing centers in Tempe, AZ, our team at Tinnitus & Hearing Center of Arizona also provides 5-star-rated hearing care to patients from Scottsdale, Chandler, Mesa & Glendale, AZ, and surrounding areas.
+As the premier tinnitus and hearing center in Tempe, AZ, our team at Tinnitus & Hearing Center of Arizona also provides 5-star-rated hearing care to patients from Scottsdale, AZ, Tempe, AZ, Chandler, AZ Gilbert, AZ, Mesa, AZ, Paradise Valley, AZ, Phoenix AZ, and surrounding areas.